Transfer Student Frequently Asked Questions

 Check your Academic History.
 If your course is showing up in the list of transferred courses but only has the designation “LD” in the right-hand column, your course has only transferred in as lower-division credit.

-- If you believe that your course should count toward your Psychology Department requirements, check ASSIST for equivalency first.
-If your class is listed on ASSIST, please send the appropriate department’s advising office a message via the Virtual Advising Center or New Student Site noting the class and that it’s listed on Assist.
+• If you believe that your course should count toward your Psychology Department requirements, check ASSIST for equivalency first.
+If your class is listed on ASSIST, please send the appropriate department’s advising office a message via the Virtual Advising Center or New Triton Advising site noting the class and that it’s listed on Assist.

-- If your course is not listed on Assist, you will need to fill out an Undergraduate Student Petition form (found on TritonLink or our website) and drop it off at the department corresponding to your original course.
+• If your course is not listed on Assist, you must fill out an Undergraduate Student Petition form (found on TritonLink or our website) and submit it to the department corresponding to your original course.
+For example, you will submit your petition to the UCSD Math Department if it is a Math course.
+You will submit it to the UCSD Biology Department if it is a Biology course.

 One (or more) of the courses I took at the Community College or my previous University is not showing up at all.
 What do I do?

-Please contact the Admissions office for correction of your record.
+Please contact the UCSD Office of Admissions office for correction of your record.

 Which Math class should I take?

-This depends on two things: your math placement exam and your graduate school and career plans.
+This depends on your math placement exam and your graduate school and career plans.

 Students planning to earn a Psychology B.A. do not need to complete any calculus courses unless required by their college or indicated by their career or graduate school plans.
-Students planning to earn one of our Psychology B.S. degrees (including Business Psychology) must complete at least two quarters of calculus (MATH 10 or 20 series) and may be required to complete more by their college.
-Students planning to earn the Cognitive and Behavioral Neuroscience degree will need to complete one full year of Calculus.
+Students planning to earn one of our Psychology B.S. degrees (including Business Psychology) must complete at least two-quarters of calculus (MATH 10 or 20 series) and may be required to complete more by their college.
+Students planning to earn the Cognitive and Behavioral Neuroscience degree must complete one full year of Calculus.

-Students are encouraged to enroll in the appropriate level of calculus for their future graduate school and career plans.
-See your major and college advisors, and the Career Center, for additional assistance with choosing a math series.
-Please contact the Math Placement office for placement information.
+Students are encouraged to enroll in the appropriate calculus level for their future graduate school and career plans.
+See your major, college advisors, and the Career Center, for additional assistance in choosing a math series.
+Please contact the Math Placement office for information on the Math Placement exam.

 Degree Audit?
 Academic History?
 TritonLink?
 What are all of these things?
 What are these and how do I read them?